 Ideal candidates for a tummy tuck surgery include people who have developed excess fat, excess skin, or a combination of both on their abdomen.
 In general, you may be a good candidate for a tummy tuck surgery if:

 - You’re physically healthy and at a stable weight

 - You’re disturbed by the feeling that you have a protruding belly

 The best way to figure out if you’re an ideal candidate for tummy tuck is through a consultation with your plastic surgeon.

-Preparation for a tummy tuck surgery will include a detailed discussion with Dr. Martin Kessler or Dr. Ari Hoschander about your health condition, your lifestyle, and your health and fitness goals.
+Preparation for a tummy tuck surgery will include a detailed discussion with Dr. Hoschander, Dr. Shikowitz or Dr. Kessler about your health condition, your lifestyle, and your health and fitness goals.
 To make sure you get the best results, be prepared to discuss:

 - Your medical history, allergies, and medical treatments